stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,642/28,995,881)*100 = 0.012%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (3,930/28,995,881)*100 = 0.013%.

-There are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.
+**There are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does Texas fit the definition?
- - Epidemic: 200 per week per 100,000 people.
+ - An epidemic is dfined as "200 cases per week per 100,000 people".
 Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 57,991.
- - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (not 41,432 per week, but total cases).
+ - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (total, not 41,432 per week).
  - The weekly maximum cases in Texas was 7,477 cases for the week ending 5/9/2020.
-That is **74.3% below epidemic levels** (7,477/(28,995,881/100,000)) (by the [scientific definition](#Definition-Epidemic)).
+That is **Texas is 74.3% below epidemic levels** (7,477/(28,995,881/100,000)) (by the [scientific definition](#Definition-Epidemic)).

 ## 11.3 Risk assesment